 Fionn looked back.
 "Da?"

+Then he walked toward the other boys alone.
 Eight boys waited in the circle, shoving each other, kicking dust.
 One stared past the circle, face slack.

 Fionn stopped a few paces away.
 "Hi."